getcarina/getcarina.com/_troubleshooting/2016-02-09-run-container-using-custom-image.md

 ---
 title: Error running a container using a custom image
 author: Carolyn Van Slyck <carolyn.vanslyck@rackspace.com>
-date: 2016-02-09
+date: 2016-01-09
 permalink: docs/troubleshooting/run-container-using-custom-image/
-description: Troubleshoot the "image is not found" error when running a container
+description: Troubleshoot the "image is not found" or ErrImagePull error when running a container
 docker-versions:
-  - 1.10.1
+  - 1.11.2
 topics:
   - docker
+  - kubernetes
   - swarm
   - troubleshooting
 ---

-When you try to run a Docker container using a custom image that you have built, as shown in the following example, it does not start and the following error message is displayed:
+When you try to run a container using a custom image that you have built, as shown in the following examples, it does not start and one of the following error messages is displayed:

+**Docker Swarm**

+This error message indicates that the container was scheduled on a different node than the node that built the image, and therefore the image could not be found.
+This error occurs only after you scale your cluster to two or more nodes.

 ```
 $ docker build --tag <custom-image> .